 The sun’s first light pierces through the window, you hit the snooze button for what feels like the thousandth time, and you dread removing yourself from the comfort of your bed.
 Sound familiar?
-While many of us are waking up and wiping the “sleep from our eyes” (maka piapia in Hawaiian), a team of dedicated curators are already working hard preparing Maui Ocean Center to open.
+While many of us are waking up and wiping the “sleep from our eyes” (maka piapia in Hawaiian), a team of dedicated curators is already working hard preparing Maui Ocean Center to open.

-Some say the best way to jump start the morning is with a cup of coffee, but nothing wakes up our curators more than a frigid dip into 71°F saltwater at the crack of dawn.
+Some say the best way to jump-start the morning is with a cup of coffee, but nothing wakes up our curators more than a frigid dip into 71°F saltwater at the crack of dawn.
 Our curatorial team is a special group of experienced divers and aquarists tasked with the care of all marine animals and exhibits at Maui Ocean Center.
 Dressed in neoprene wetsuits and dive masks, these “underwater astronauts” are equipped with an array of tools to tackle what’s known around here as morning maintenance.

 Like astronauts, they work in a world free from gravity.
 Divers experience an anti-gravity effect that creates an upward buoyant force, requiring suction cups and weighted belts to stay in place.
 As they walk across the bottom of the exhibit, each step appears to happen in slow motion, like an astronaut walking across the moon’s surface.